headblockhead/step-step/README.md

-# RAGE is a function of results divided by time
+# RAGE is a function of time over results.

 A game for the [Sprig](https://sprig.hackclub.com).